djplaner/memex/sense/Paper Ideas/exploring-conceptions-of-technology.md

 As illustrated by the second wave, the first wave never really took off (with some exceptions) ...mention references...By the time the second wave is launching there are issues.

+### Importance of digital technology

+[Aust government launches $1.2bn digital strategy](https://ia.acs.org.au/content/ia/article/2021/govt-adds--1-2b-digital-strategy-to-budget.html?ref=newsletter), including quotes from the PM
+> Every business in Australia is now a digital business,” he said.
+“This transformation is not merely a national one that needs to happen – it’s a global one that is happening.
+“We must keep our foot on the digital accelerator to secure our economic recovery from COVID-19.”

 ## Conceptualisations of Technology: Digital and beyond

 Initially focus on three conceptions